 Results Scale and Interpretations

-An average score lies in between 4 and 6 and it indicates an individual’s average logical deductive ability.
-If you score is within the average zone, it indicates that you are a normal performer in most kind of jobs.
+An average score lies between 4 and 6 and indicates an individual’s average logical deductive ability.
+If your score is within the average zone, it indicates that you are a normal performer in most kinds of jobs.
 You are able to fulfill logical demands at work at a normal level which is neither low nor high.

 Things to Keep In Mind

 Your GMA score is one of the major characteristics determining your work performance.
 Your Matrigma Test result is all about how many problems you were able to solve within the given time.
-There might be various factors that might affect an individual’s true Matrigma assessment test report such as environmental disturbances during the test, his or her psychological condition/motivation towards solving the problems, his or her preparedness for the test, etc. If you are affected by one or more of these factors while taking the inductive reasoning test, you might score higher or lower than your “cognitive peer group.”
+There might be various factors that would affect an individual’s true Matrigma assessment test report such as environmental disturbances during the test, psychological condition/motivation towards solving the problems,or preparedness for the test.
+If you are affected by one or more of these factors while taking the inductive reasoning test, you might score higher or lower than your “cognitive peer group.”